dennii/dennii.github.io/about.md

 After my postdoctoral studies, I transitioned into industry, working as a consultant---eventually Tech Lead---at [Business Science Corporation](https://www.bscglobal.com).
 In that role I gained experience in, and an appreciation for, data analysis / science / engineering, analytics engineering, and software development.
 My current job involves the development of a data-driven algorithmic trading platform.
-In this role, I have the opportunity to engage with all my areas of interest: data engineering, data science, and software development.
+In this role I have the opportunity to engage with all my areas of interest: data engineering, data science, and software development.

 I'm also available for consulting work, and I'm always happy to discuss ideas and projects.
 Feel free to reach out to